priyanshu50575/Retail-Store-Data-Analysis-in-Excel/README.md

 ## Recommendations

-- Targeted campaign program should be rolled out for women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka, and
+- Targeted campaign program should be roll out for women customers of the age group (30-49 yrs) living in Maharashtra, Karnataka, and
   Uttar Pradesh by showing ads/offers/coupons available on Amazon, Flipkart, and Myntra.